List of Mass Effect characters: Saren Arterius

 Saren Arterius is a turian Spectre, an elite group of covert operatives who represented the Citadel Council and operated above the law, and one of the two main antagonists of the first Mass Effect game.
-Saren was originally designed as an older, weaker character who is a powerful biotic.
-This iteration would have wielded a special walking cane that serves to focus his dark energy powers; he was later redesigned to be an elite soldier like Shepard, and is depicted as wearing armor and conventional weapons instead.
-Saren's head design went through several iterations: the team experimented with structure, scarring, and decorations.
-His final appearance is similar to other turians but with a distinctive crest, and a lack of tattoos unlike most of his kind.
-It was intended for the character to show signs of severe indoctrination, yet does not look like an obvious monstrosity and is still able to blend into society.
-The character's final design incorporates a mechanical arm and some visible cybernetic features to reflect Reaper indoctrination.

 He first appears in the novel Mass Effect: Revelation, which takes place 18 years before to the events of Mass Effect and before he was indoctrinated and working with Sovereign.
 Saren later takes command of a dissident geth faction through the use of a Reaper known as Sovereign.
 With a machine army at his command, he uses them to both do his bidding and oppose Shepard across the story of the Mass Effect video game.
 Saren's main base is situated on the planet Virmire, where he is conducting experiments such as a cure for the Krogan Genophage to bolster his army.
 Throughout the course of the game, the Reaper slowly began to manipulate Saren through subtle subliminal messages into helping it bring back the Reapers.
 During the geth invasion of the Citadel, Saren uses the Prothean Conduit to gain access to the Citadel to allow Sovereign to activate the Citadel mass relay.
 The player can then either attempt to kill Saren or appeal to Saren to fight his indoctrination, which if successful will prompt him to commit suicide.
 Shepard later has to fight a revived and mutated Saren, who is possessed by Sovereign through his grafted cybernetics.
 Upon defeat of the Sovereign-manipulated Saren, Sovereign itself loses its defenses and is destroyed.

-IGN ranked Saren 29th place in their list of the best villains in video games.
-IGN staff also included the moment Saren commits suicide in their list of 13 Best Mass Effect Moments.

 Saren is voiced by Fred Tatasciore.